Two's complement: Most negative number

-In the C and C++ programming languages, the above behaviours are undefined and not only may they return strange results, but the compiler is free to assume that the programmer has ensured that undefined computations never happen, and make inferences from that assumption.
-This enables a number of optimizations, but also leads to a number of strange bugs in such undefined programs.
+In the C and C++ programming languages, the above behaviours are undefined and not only may they return strange results, but the compiler is free to assume that the programmer has ensured that undefined numerical operations never happen, and make inferences from that assumption.
+This enables a number of optimizations, but also leads to a number of strange bugs in programs with these undefined calculations.

-The most negative number in two's complement is sometimes called "the weird number", because it is the only exception.
+This most negative number in two's complement is sometimes called "the weird number", because it is the only exception.

 Although the number is an exception, it is a valid number in regular two's complement systems.
 All arithmetic operations work with it both as an operand and (unless there was an overflow) a result.